 When is the best time to raft or tube?

 May and June are best for whitewater thrills.
 Peaks flows usually happen in late May or early June.
 July and August are warmer, but the river flows are usually much lower.
 We open our river tubing trips once the river drops below 400cfs on the Pagosa River Gauge.
-Normally this happens in late June or early July but can vary by a few weeks depending on how much snow the mountains received over the winter.
+Normally this happens in early July but can vary by a few weeks depending on how much snow the mountains received over the winter.

 Should I make reservations?